allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ### Tracking Python Objects

-ClearML can track Python objects (such as dictionaries and custom classes) as they evolve in your code, and log them to your task’s configuration using the [`Task.connect`](../references/sdk/task.md#connect) method.
+ClearML can track Python objects (such as dictionaries and custom classes) as they evolve in your code, and log them to your task's configuration using the [`Task.connect`](../references/sdk/task.md#connect) method.
 Once objects are connected to a task, ClearML automatically logs all object elements (e.g. class members, dictionary key-values pairs).

 ```python